 Working together successfully means that all members of SUNY Broome’s shared governance structure understand not only their own roles and responsibilities, but also the roles and responsibilities of others.

-The communication process insures that there is a mechanism in place to capture the voices of various constituencies and stakeholders and also provide for a continuous feedback loop to communicate progress on college initiatives.
+The communication process ensures that there is a mechanism in place to capture the voices of various constituencies and stakeholders and also provide for a continuous feedback loop to communicate progress on college initiatives.